 - Cause-playing: When your relationship with someone fizzles out, but then they reach back out asking for a favor—like donating to their second cousin's fundraiser or liking their startup's new Facebook page.

 - Dial-toning: When someone gives you their phone number but then completely ignore your texts.
 Like, why?

-- Eclipsing: When you just automatically take on the hobbies, interests, and passions of the person you’re dating.
+- Eclipsing: When you just automatically take on the hobbies, interests, and passions of the person you're dating.
 (PoF found 45% of singles admitted to having done this, and another recent survey found 27% have even hidden one of their own interests from potential partners because they worried it'd make them seem unattractive for some reason.
-But the truth is, everyone needs alone time and their own separate lives, even in their most committed relationships.)
+But the truth is, everyone needs alone time and their own separate lives, even in the most committed relationships.)

 - Glamboozled: When you get all dressed up and ready for a date, but then they cancel at the very last minute.
 Argh!

 - Kanye'd: When you go on a date and they spend literally the entire evening talking about themselves.

 - Type-casting: When someone chooses people to date exclusively based on their Myers-Briggs Type Indicator (MBTI) compatibility or their love language compatibility.
 You can probably throw in astrology, Enneagram types, or any other buzzy personality system.